-ACTIVITIES: Historically, the main focus of our outreach work has been in London, as Ravensbourne is very much a locally recruiting institution.
-However, as it is becoming increasingly difficult to find students from low POLAR4 (especially Quintile 1) backgrounds in London, by 2020 we will use HESA POLAR4 data
+ACTIVITIES: Our aim is to reduce the gap between the most and least represented students on our Undergraduate courses as defined by POLAR4.
+Historically, the main focus of our outreach work has been in London, as Ravensbourne is very much a locally recruiting institution.
+However, as it is becoming increasingly difficult to find students from low POLAR4 Quintile 1 backgrounds in